morotsman/morotsman.github.io/_posts/2020-08-27-simple-free-monad.markdown

 We concluded that's it's pretty cool that the free monad let us defer our choice of the actual monad that will be used when running the program.

+If you are not tired yet I have written another [post] with a larger example where we use the Free monad in the context of a CLI tool and then in a web service.

 ## Github
 The code examples are available at [github].